bbchriscesar/xyzbank-qa-automation/README.md

 - Configures `BASE_URL` directly in the cloud environment.
 - Uploads the **Playwright Report** (30-day retention).
 - Uploads **Screenshots** as artifacts specifically on failure for easier debugging.

+This is a sample change to trigger the pipeline